-On the basis of this initial evaluation:

-I find that the proposed project COULD NOT have a significant effect on the e NEGATIVE DECLARATION will be prepared. nvironment, and a I find that although the proposed project could have a significant effect on the will not be a significant effect in this case because revisions in the project have agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION e been made by or I find that the proposed project MAY have a significant effect on the environmental IMPACT REPORT is required. ent, and an I find that the proposed project MAY have a "potential significant impact" or "pounless mitigated" impact on the environment, but at least one effect (1) has be analyzed in an earlier document pursuant to applicable legal standards, and (2 addressed by mitigation measures based on the earlier analysis as described sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must anal effects that remain to be addressed. en adequately 2) has been on attached I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-Checklist Planner Name: Noren Caliva-Lepe Date: 5/29/14 Title: Associate Planner Signature: City of Sunnyvale
+DETERMINATION: On the basis of this initial evaluation: I find that the proposed project COULD NOT have a significant effect on the environment NEGATIVE DECLARATION will be prepared. ent, and a I find that although the proposed project could have a significant effect on the environment will not be a significant effect in this case because revisions in the project have been magreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be nade by or I find that the proposed project MAY have a significant effect on the environment, and ENVIRONMENTAL IMPACT REPORT is required. an 🗌 I find that the proposed project MAY have a "potential significant impact" or "potentially unless mitigated" impact on the environment, but at least one effect (1) has been adeq analyzed in an earlier document pursuant to applicable legal standards, and (2) has be addressed by mitigation measures based on the earlier analysis as described on attac sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only effects that remain to be addressed. juately een hed I find that although the proposed project could have a significant effect on the environment because all potentially significant effects (a) have been analyzed in an earlier EIR or NDECLARATION pursuant to applicable standards and (b) have been avoided or mitigate pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigate measures that are imposed upon the proposed project, nothing further is required.
+IEGATIVE Ited Checklist Planner Name: Noren Caliva-Lepe Date: 6, /23/14 Title: Associate Planner City of S Sunnyvale